 Anyone can agree that road trips are undeniably one of the most fun things to do in the summer.
 With semesters ending for students and workers taking time off for vacation, making unforgettable memories is essential during these months of sunshine and warm weather.

 A few years ago after I visited an old friend who graduated from university in Tennessee, I suggested we take an impulse road trip across the Appalachian Foothills Parkway and shove what little belongings we had in the back of my Chevrolet Corvette for the weekend.
 What initially was a plan to have some fun after his graduation turned into a yearly tradition where he and I would take road trips across the US together every summer and continue to explore more of what this world had to offer.
-From years worth of road trips, I can tell you that visiting national parks is imperative to include in future travel plans.
+From years worth of road trips, I can tell you that visiting these best national parks is imperative to include in future travel plans.

 When planning out your road trips for this summer, keep the national parks below in mind for your itinerary: